 During lockdown, we’ve encouraged people with eating disorders to create a routine and structure to their day.
-This can still be helpful even while the specific lockdown rules change over the coming weeks, but you may want to look at the potential challenges that might arise week-to-week as lockdown begins to ease.
+This can still be helpful even with ongoing changes to the specific lockdown rules, but you may want to look at the potential challenges that might arise week-to-week as restrictions in your area either increase or decrease.
 Try to keep focusing on planning manageable chunks of time – just today, or just the next few hours.
 If you are expected to return to work, you could contact your employer and ask if you could do this as part of a ‘phased return’ so you start one day this week, then two days next week to help cope with the change.

 Try not to ‘overload’ yourself with challenges and only commit to one challenge a day or three challenges per week.
 It’s okay to be nervous about the changes and to need time to adjust to a new way of doing things.

 Announcements about different areas of society opening back up can cause worry and this is really understandable.
-When restaurants and cafes reopen you may feel anxious about eating out again.
-It’s okay to be worried; this is an area of your recovery that you’ve not necessarily been able to work on over this time.
+At times when restaurants and cafes are open in your area, you may feel anxious about eating out again.
+It’s okay to be worried; this is an area of your recovery that you’ve not necessarily been able to work on consistently.